 Many travellers to Australia participate in WWOOFing, Workaway or HelpX schemes where they exchange labour for room & board.
 It is a great way for them to connect to local communities and see the ‘real’ Australia.
 (NB: Due to a law change in 2016, unpaid work no longer counts toward your second year of a working holiday visa.)

-WWOOFers make a great contribution on the farm and we are very grateful to them for their practical help, cultural exchange and the many friendships that have resulted from stays.
-Because of the permaculture focus of the farm, many Chestnut Farm WWOOFers are specifically interested in learning more about permaculture, however all WWOOFers are welcome to apply.
+Helpers make a great contribution on the farm and we are very grateful to them for their practical help, cultural exchange and the many friendships that have resulted from stays.
+Because of the permaculture focus of the farm, many Chestnut Farm helpers are specifically interested in learning more about permaculture, however all are welcome to apply.

 Full details are available on request, but here are some common questions answered:

-- Initial stay 1 week, then as agreed with longer stays of several weeks preferred (a number of WWOOFers have stayed several months)
+- Initial stay 1 week, then as agreed with longer stays of several weeks preferred (a number of helpers have stayed several months)

-- There are limited opportunities for WWOOFing during Winter, as both garden and construction tasks are weather-dependent & the Ballarat area can experience cold, wet weather for days on end during mid-Winter.
+- There are limited opportunities during Winter, as both garden and construction tasks are weather-dependent & the Ballarat area can experience cold, wet weather for days on end during mid-Winter.

 - We all eat together; omnivore diet, often vegetarian.
 Alcohol is BYO.
 If you have a special diet, you may need to partially self-cater.
 This needn’t be a barrier – email or call and let’s chat about how to make it workable for everyone.

 - Cooking & washing dishes are shared between all household members, because we are functioning as a shared house.
-As per Australian WWOOFing guidelines, workers do not undertake general household duties as their main WWOOFing role, but you are responsible for keeping your room clean, putting laundry in the basket, etc. [I’m not your mum! 🙂 ]
+As per Australian WWOOFing guidelines, helpers do not undertake general household duties as their main role, but you are responsible for keeping your room clean, putting laundry in the basket, taking turns cooking, doing dishes, etc.

 - Workers are responsible for looking after tools, wearing safety equipment, asking questions when not sure (there’s no such thing as a dumb question!) and showing initiative